slkdfjslkfdjsldkfjsdlkjfds/Blue-Paradise/README.md

 ifwas - serving as inspiration for making an edit of Til Death. check out his theme [here](https://github.com/ifwas/unreadable-rain)

 # To do list:
-- actually fix playlist page
 - make top and bottom border graphics into settable colors
+- make theme 16:9 compatible

 I'll think of more to add when I come around to it